7 Industry 4.0 trends for 2020

 03 January 2020

 Industry 4.0 is making manufacturing more productive & profitable than ever before.
-Jos Martin, Senior Engineering Manager at provider of mathematical computing software for engineers & scientists, MathWorks tells us about 7 major trends he expects to see in 2020 that can help professionals foresee the technologies that will define the next decade – and where factory of the future is headed.
+Jos Martin, Senior Engineering Manager at provider of mathematical computing software, MathWorks tells us about 7 major trends he expects to see in 2020 to help professionals foresee the technologies that will define the next decade – and where factory of the future is headed.

 This article was originally featured in EPDT's 1H 2020 IoT & Industry 4.0 supplement, included in the January 2020 issue of EPDT magazine [read the digital issue].
 Sign up to receive your own copy each month.

 There will of course be challenges along the way, such as meeting increasing demand for personalised and customised goods, reducing waste and handling resources more responsibly, but with creativity and ingenuity, these can be tackled, and the benefits can be realised.
 So, what is on the horizon?

 1.Standardised protocols for seamless interoperability of connected machines